paketo-buildpacks/cpython/README.md

 This buildpack performs the following actions at build time:
 * Contributes `cpython` to a layer - either via a precompiled dependency or by compiling from source.
-  * To gain flexibility from python distribution packaged from the linux distribution, we precompile python from source.
+  * Python is precompiled for recognized, supported stacks (currently the Ubuntu-based stacks)
+  * Python is compiled from source during the build phase for unrecognized stacks.
-  * [dependency/](dependency/README.md) contains information how cpython is built.
+  * [dependency/](dependency/README.md) contains more information how cpython is built.
 * Sets the `PYTHONPYCACHEPREFIX` environment variable to the `/tmp` directory for this and any subsequent buildpacks.
   * This effectively disables the `__pycache__` directories, in turn enabling